By default, watchtower will monitor all containers running within the Docker daemon to which it is pointed (in most cases this

 HTTP API Mode¶

-Argument: --http-api Environment Variable: WATCHTOWER_HTTP_API Type: Boolean Default: false
+Argument: --http-api-update Environment Variable: WATCHTOWER_HTTP_API_UPDATE Type: Boolean Default: false

 HTTP API Token¶